zfcampus/apigility-documentation/auth/authentication-http-digest.md

 Like HTTP Basic configuration, sensitive information will be stored in your application's `config/autoload/local.php` file, while the structure and non-sensitive parts are stored in `config/autoload/global.php`.
-This mean that for this authentication strategy to become part of your application when it is deployed to production you will need to provide it a digest file in your production `config/autoload/local.php` configuration file.
+This mean that for this authentication strategy to become part of your application when it is deployed to production, you will need to provide it a digest file in your production `config/autoload/local.php` configuration file.

 At this point, HTTP Digest authentication has been setup and is ready to use.